filipmanole/phonebook-app/README.md

    ```sh
    docker-compose up
    ```
+   typostypos
    _Default configurations_:

 - Mongo database is running on port `21017` with the username and password set as `root`
-- Mongo express is abailable at [localhost:8081]() with the username and password set as `root`
+- Mongo express is available at [localhost:8081]() with the username and password set as `root`
 - The frontend interface is available at [localhost:8080](localhost:8080)
-- The backend api runs on port `3000` and the GraphQL port is accesible at [localhost:3000/graphQL](localhost:3000/graphQL)
+- The backend api runs on port `3000` and the GraphQL port is accessible at [localhost:3000/graphQL](localhost:3000/graphQL)

 ## Improvements

 - Generate types for frontend based on the GraphQL schemas
-- Write unit tests for frontend and backend to increase the maintability
+- Write unit tests for frontend and backend to increase the maintainability